#Regenerative 01. Jul 2025

 Following prosthetic screw removal, the GalvoSurge® system was applied for implant surface decontamination (Figs. 14–16).

-Local autologous bone was harvested using a Safescraper® and combined with a xenograft (Straumann® XenoGraft) and hyaluronic acid to perform guided bone regeneration (Figs. 17–19).
+Local autologous bone was harvested using a Safescraper® and combined with a xenograft (Straumann® XenoGraft) to perform guided bone regeneration (Figs. 17–19).

-A collagen membrane (permamem® membrane) was used to stabilize the graft (Figs. 20–22).
+A synthetic PTFE membrane (Permamem® membrane) was used to stabilize the graft (Figs. 20 – 22).
 A flap advancement was performed and closed primarily without tension (Fig. 23).

 Upon completion of the first-stage surgery, a control radiograph was taken, revealing the membrane fixation pins and confirming that everything was in good condition (Fig. 24).